This post may contain affiliate links.

 I thought Shannan and my husband were the only people who didn’t know this.
 But based on my extensive research (which consisted of reading the comments on her Facebook post) I realized that most people were doing this wrong.
 Am I the only person who reads instructions?

 Those paper separators are just there to keep the foil cupcake liners from sticking together.
-Even though they look the same as the regular paper liners, they’re not.
-Paper liners are usually coated with either quilon or silicone, both of which keep your muffins and cupcakes from sticking to the paper liners.
+Even though they look the same as the non-stick paper liners, they’re not.
+Good paper liners are usually coated with either quilon or silicone, both of which keep your muffins and cupcakes from sticking to the paper liners.
 The paper separators don’t have that coating.

 But what about the other directions on the foil cupcake liner package?